zopefoundation/Products.PluggableAuthService/docs/plugin.rst

 PluggableAuthService defines the following plugin types:

   - Authentication plugins identify the user based on data in the request.

-    o Each PluggableAuthService must contain at least one authentication plugin.
+    - Each PluggableAuthService must contain at least one authentication plugin.

-    o The PluggableAuthService defines an ordered set of authentication plugins, and queries them in order for each request.
+    - The PluggableAuthService defines an ordered set of authentication plugins, and queries them in order for each request.
 The first plugin to recognize a user returns the user, or raises an exception (e.g., for password mismatches).
 If no plugin returns a user,